michaelorella/lignin-kmc/README.md

 - common-wrangler

 ## Installation

-For users with no Python experience, a helpful guide to installing Python via miniconda or anaconda can be found [here](https://conda.io/docs/user-guide/install/index.html).
+- For users with no Python experience, a helpful guide to installing Python via miniconda or anaconda can be found [here](https://conda.io/docs/user-guide/install/index.html).

-Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda.
-To install it in a new environment, run:
+- Once Python has been installed, you will need install [RDKit](https://www.rdkit.org/docs/Install.html) using conda.
-`conda create -c rdkit -n my-rdkit-env rdkit`
+  -  To install it in a new environment, run: `conda create -c rdkit -n lignin-kmc rdkit`, followed by `conda activate lignin-kmc`

-If you already have an environment created and want to add rdkit to that environment, instead run:
+  -  If you already have an environment created and want to add rdkit to that environment, instead run:
      `conda install -c conda-forge rdkit`
- then:
- `conda activate my-rdkit-env`

- In either case, Conda will install any missing required dependencies when it does so, and thus this may take a few minutes.
+-  In either case, Conda will install any missing required dependencies when it does so, and thus this may take a few minutes.

+- If you do not already have a `$HOME/.local/bin` directory, create one now, before installing lignin-kmc.

-You can then install [lignin-kmc](https://pypi.org/project/common-wrangler/) using  pip (`pip install lignin-kmc`).
+-  You can then install [lignin-kmc](https://pypi.org/project/common-wrangler/) using  pip (`pip install lignin-kmc`).
 Additional dependencies will again be installed as required.

-[common-wrangler](https://pypi.org/project/common-wrangler/) can be installed using pip (`pip install common-wrangler`).

-### Basic Use
+### Command-Line Use

+Lignin-KMC is populated with default variables that make it as easy to run as:

+`create`

 ### Developer Use